TylerRollo/flashcard-application/README.md

 - **Play with Flashcards** – Users can test their knowledge by flipping through flashcards.
 - **REST API** – Fetch, create, update, and delete decks/cards.
 - **Modern UI** – Responsive and colorful frontend using React and Bootstrap.
+- **Quick Downloads** – Can download new decks to a .json file for quick editing
+- **Quick Uploads** – Can upload new decks with a .json file

 ---